Position

 Responsibilities:

-• Supervise and support team members, providing guidance and training as needed.
+• Manage and direct the work of warehouse staff, providing guidance and support as needed.

 Qualifications